 There have been great times, like when my almost 5 year old son was having about to start having a meltdown because he was very thirsty, and wanted to pour himself some water but the water jug was too full for him to lift.
 I reminded him about the three steps and he said, “Mama, I am feeling mad because the jug is too heavy.
 Can you please help me pour it?”
 Result!

 And then there are times when it’s “I am feeling angry because she said this Lego house is hers and I said it’s mine.
 Can you help me?
-Can you please tell her it’s mine?” where I want to bang my head against a wall, but hey, it’s better than the meltdown!
+Can you please tell her it’s mine?” where I initially wanted to bang my head against a wall, but hey, it’s better than the meltdown!
 (Btw, in this kind of situation, I very often turn it on the kids.
 “Well, I have two children here, and both of them say the house is theirs.
 What would you do if you were the mom?”
 After a few minutes of back and forth, they usually figure out something themselves.)

 I will admit, it has also helped us adults.
 I have bent down to their level (direct eye contact really helps to get their attention) and said to my child, “I’m feeling frustrated because you’re not listening to me.
-Could you please clean up your puzzle before you take out your dolls?” (“FINE MOM!”)
+Could you please clean up your puzzle before you take out your dolls?”
+(Response?
+“FINE MOM!”)

 On a side note, I’m also trying to move away from, “Why do you keep leaving stuff lying around?!” to acknowledging their joy in something.
 “I know you’re really excited to play with your kite, but could you please help by putting away your bike first and then playing with it?”

 Ah, this parenting gig.
 It’s always a struggle.
 But learning how to handle our emotions is a tough job for adults, so you can imagine how hard it is for children.
 We can’t keep expecting children to be quiet, or to simply lock up how they feel.
-Containing strong emotions, or not knowing how to deal with them can lead to many psychological issues later in life.
+Containing strong emotions, or not knowing how to deal with them can lead to psychological issues later in life.
 We’re parents, and that means it’s our job to teach and guide these little beings we chose to have.